Chester and Wrexham Turnpike: Management

 In 1752, the Shrewsbury to Wrexham Turnpike Trust was formed to create and manage a toll road between the two towns.
 It was the first turnpike trust to become involved in the management of roads in Wales.
 In 1756, the trust extended its road from Wrexham to Chester.
-In 1828, the Chester and Wrexham Turnpike Trust was established to takeover the management of the Shrewsbury to Chester turnpike road on the section between Wrexham and Chester.
+In 1828, the Chester and Wrexham Turnpike Trust was established to take over the management of the Shrewsbury to Chester turnpike road on the section between Wrexham and Chester.

 Traffic

 The Chester to Wrexham turnpike was the second busiest road that led out of Chester.
 It was because it was less effected by canal construction than other roads because of the gradient of the Gresford Bank.
 It gave the transporters on the route a monopoly on carrying goods between the two towns.
 In 1827 to 1828 it was estimated the road was used by 39,312 scheduled carriages, 11,395 private carriages, and 6,267 people on foot or horseback.
 Additionally, scheduled freight carriages transported 17,160 tonnes of goods and 13,150 tonnes was carried privately.